silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 The cost of being one of those is not metaphorical.
 Camouflaging shows up in raised cortisol, [^24] in exhaustion reported with striking consistency across the literature, [^25] and in autistic burnout - the total collapse of capacity that the people who live it describe as having every internal resource exhausted beyond measure. [^26]

 And at the far end of all of that sits something I am not going to soften for you.
-Suicide risk among autistic people is markedly raised; a systematic review of the evidence from recent years states it plainly. [^27] Camouflaging in particular has been linked to it. [^28] The researchers who work on this are careful about why, and so am I: the harm tracks the social position, the stigma and the concealment, rather than the neurology itself. [^29] It is not being autistic that does this.
+Suicide risk among autistic people is markedly raised; a systematic review of the evidence from recent years states it plainly. [^27] Camouflaging in particular has been linked to it. [^28][^28a] The researchers who work on this are careful about why, and so am I: the harm tracks the social position, the stigma and the concealment, rather than the neurology itself. [^29] It is not being autistic that does this.
 It is being autistic somewhere nobody knows.

-That is what obedience to your conventions actually costs, and it is the reason I will not pay it any more.
+That is what obedience to your conventions actually costs, and it is the reason I will not pay it anymore.

 So, no. The badge is not a request for pity.
 I am not asking you to feel sorry for me, and I would not know what to do with it if you did.